sybilsingleton/battleship/README.md

 # Battleship

-## A stratrgy game on Dyson Protocol
+## A strategy game on Dyson Protocol

 WIP